SwissFederalArchives/lindas-admin-ch/content/template-parts/about/en.md

-## Das Linked Data Ökosystem LINDAS
+## The Linked Data Ecosystem LINDAS

-In diesen Abschnitten werden Informationen aufgeführt, die die Spezifika des Linked Data Ökosystems LINDAS der schweizerischen Eigenossenschaft betreffen.

-to be translated in english
+These sections list information that pertains to the **specifics of the federal government's Linked Data Ecosystem LINDAS**.